Caroline Benn: Death

 Benn was diagnosed with breast cancer in June 1996, having been unwell for about a year, but fought the illness for several further years.
 She became increasingly frail during 2000, having developed spinal metastases, and died at Charing Cross Hospital, London, on 22 November 2000, aged 74.

-Tribute
+Tributes

-A Tribute to Caroline Benn: Education and Democracy, edited by her daughter and Clyde Chitty, was published in 2004, featuring essays on her life and on educational reform and her life's work.
+Speaking of life with his wife, Tony Benn was reported as saying in 2001:

 She was my socialist soulmate.
 When people went through our rubbish every day, it was harder for her.
 I could respond in the House, she just had to take it.